parleh-mate/singapore-parliament-speeches-dbt/docs/columns/is_short_speech.md

 {% docs is_short_speech %}

+Boolean value.
 TRUE if the word count is at or below the 10th percentile of all speeches.
+False otherwise.

 {% enddocs %}